Tausand-dev/Tausand_AB1000_MatlabLibrary/README.md

 # Tausand_AB1000_MatlabLibrary
-Library and examples to use Tausand Abacus AB1000 devices with Matlab
+Library to use Tausand Abacus AB1000 devices with Matlab